single-spa/single-spa.js.org/website/versioned_docs/version-4.x/migrating-react-tutorial.md

 During this process, we need to establish a `rootComponent`, which is the top level React component to be rendered.
 In this case *src/containers/App.js* has already been designated as the top level component.
 If you recall, we removed this from the *index.js* file so we could set up our __single-spa config__.

 Finally, we will use the `domElementGetter()` function to return a DOMElement where the application will be bootstrapped, mounted, and unmounted.
-Notice that our SPA already has an html file in the *public/* folder containing a `<div />` with and id of `root`.
+Notice that our SPA already has an HTML file in the *public/* folder containing a `<div />` with and id of `root`.

 Set up the registered application lifecycle functions by adding the following to *src/root.app.js*: